MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 ![Diagram that shows the optional Decommissioned and Sandboxes management groups on the same level as the Platform and Landing Zones management groups.](./media/isv-landing-zone/isv-decommissioned-mg.png)

-## Example Azure landing zone structure for SaaS ISV
+## Example Azure landing zone structure for a SaaS ISV

 The following diagram shows a potential SaaS ISV Azure landing zones hierarchy.
 In this diagram, the ISV decided to keep all platform components in one Azure subscription instead of splitting them as described in the [platform management group](#platform-management-group) section.
 In this example, there is only one "Landing Zone" with [environment-specific management groups](#landing-zones-management-group) for organizing the subscriptions and assigning different Azure Policy and RBAC.
 Gray-color sections on the diagram are optional and are shown for reference of what you can do if you need to have complete platform-level separation between different SaaS products each with their own platform.